tghabour/Metis-Prework/lessons/command_line/command_line_lecture.md

 > Let's save the output of the `curl` command to a file called `data.txt`.
 How would we do that?

+> Simply add '> data.txt' to the end of the curl command provided above.

 Now that we have the data file, let's learn how to manipulate files.

 ### Copying, Moving, and Removing Files